JonathanYiv/chess/README.md

 1. I reflected on how to represent the chess pieces.
 They will have multiple values: their x-position, y-position, moveset, and icon.
 I could do a several layers deep mixture of hash/array, but accessing the necessary data would be ugly.
 Therefore, I will use classes.

-2. Had a discussion with my @benjaminapetersen about Composition vs Inheritance.
+2. Had a discussion with @benjaminapetersen about Composition vs Inheritance.
 Read about 'has-a' vs 'is-a' relationships.
 Realized that for the scope of this project, chess pieces don't need to inherit anything nor would their small pieces of functionality need to be extracted into something like a module.

 3. I have been looking forward to this project for a very long time.
 I heard talk of it in the chat, then peeked forward at it earlier, and was excited to tackle this.
 It will definitely be a notch in my belt.